wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 5.0.2 =
+Remove /downgrade/ directory that may have caused PCLZIP_ERR_BAD_FORMAT errors on some web hosts

 = 5.0.1 =
 Correct All Pages and All Posts (Advanced) Setting bug